aws/aws-encryption-sdk-c/README.md

 takes much longer than the KMS-only build.
 For these reasons, we recommend doing a source build of the AWS SDK for C++ yourself, as we will demonstrate below.)

-Start in the directory where you want to do your build, or use the script in ./codebuild/osx.sh.
+Start in the directory where you want to do your build.

 #### Mac: (Option 1) C and C++ build dependencies